angelicamacias/bash_scripting_tutorial/awk/README.md

+CREAT A INDEXXXXX

-AWK
+# AWK

-What is awk?
+## What is awk?

 The awk command is programming language, which requires no compiling, and allows the user to use variables, numeric functions, string functions, and logial operatores.
 The awk command in Unix is juts like a scripting language which is used for text processing.

 Example

 If we are runing this command we will get all this information:
 ```
 ~]$ systemctl status httpd